dmslaughter-psc/PSC-Salient-Child-Theme/README.md

-# PSC-Salient-Child-Theme
+# PSC Salient Child Theme
-A Custom Child Theme for the Salient Theme by Theme Nectar
+__A Custom Child Theme for the Salient Theme by Theme Nectar__